Aviva MyCare: Should you get it? [2020 Review]

 If not, that’s where Aviva Mycare comes into play.

-It increases your payout amount from $600 up to $5,000 per month (depending on how much you need).
+It increases your monthly payout from $600 up to $5,000 (depending on how much you need).

 2. Aviva MyCare premium